-Boarders are encouraged to apply to be a member of the Boarding Committee, which is a representative role to reflect the view of the boarders, or to join the Food Committee.
-MPW London does not have prefects.
-Boarders are encouraged to be a 'Boarding Mentor' to provide a positive role model for new boarders.
+Boarders are encouraged to apply to be a member of the Boarding Committee, which is a representative role to reflect the view of the boarders.
+Members of the Boarding Committee will be Mentors and positive role models for new boarders.
+Boarders will also be encouraged to apply to be Boarding Ambassadors, which is a role that represents the Boarding House in all aspects.